dmo2118/retpoline-audit/README.md

 * Fat binaries on macOS always have all slices checked.
 Dependency chains can differ for different architectures, and `retpoline-audit` may bring in binaries that a slice normally wouldn't load.
 * macOS: Some sections show up with slightly different names, e.g. `__TEXT.__text` shows up as just `.text`.
+* Windows: 32-bit executables cannot be checked properly from 64-bit Cygwin due to a deficiency in ldd(1).

 Building
 --------